 Death by a Thousand Prompts

-Over the span of eight hours, I maxed out my quotas for Claude and Codex multiple times.
-Coaxing the agents to burn millions of tokens, as I sent incoherent messages in half a dozen chat threads to keep the plates spinning.
+Over the span of eight hours, I maxed out my quotas for Claude and Codex multiple times, as I coaxed the agents to burn millions of tokens, sending incoherent messages in half a dozen chat threads to keep the plates spinning.

-At 4am, strung out, with a migraine coming on, I called it quits.
+At 4am, strung out, with a migraine coming on (and a working prototype), I called it quits.

 I don’t use Notion.
 I’m not trying to build a Notion competitor.
 But the tokens were there to be spent.